pelatmn/Nonparametric-Data-Analysis/README.md

 - **Literature:**
   - Corder, G. W., & Foreman, I. D. (2014). *Nonparametric Statistics*.
 Wiley.

+#### 📫 How to Contribute
+Contributions are welcome!
+Feel free to open an issue or submit a pull request with improvements or additional analyses.

 ## 🔧 Appendix: Code Snippets

 ### Independent Data Analysis